lopezpedres/hatchways-backend/README.md

 ## Comments

 Thank you for reviewing my application, I took me a little bit of time because I had to go to work plus I have been very busy.
 In average I spent 2.5 hours per day for 2 days to complete this assigment.
 I only created 1 unit test for 3 main functions that tests the endpoints, its a topic that I am still learning.
+Feel free to contact me if there are any questions lopezpedres@gmail.com

 I am very excited to receive your feedback